Fujifilm X-E2 vs X100F

 Body comparison: Fujifilm X-E2 vs X100F

 The physical size and weight of the Fujifilm X-E2 and the Fujifilm X100F are illustrated in the side-by-side display below.
 The two cameras are presented according to their relative size.
 Three consecutive views from the front, the top, and the rear side are shown.
 All width, height and depth measures are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the X-E2 – represents the basis or 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Fujifilm X100F is somewhat smaller (2 percent) than the Fujifilm X-E2.
 In this context, it is worth noting that neither the X-E2 nor the X100F are weather-sealed.